florin-dumitrescu/accurate-search/README.md

 # accurate-search

-Two engines in one library: the most accurate search engine, still very fast and the fastest search engine with still very good results.
+Two engines in one library: the most accurate text search, still very fast and the fastest text search, still with very good results.
 You can easily switch the engines based on your needs.
 Setting ratings for entries will influence the scoring.
 No dependencies on other libraries or APIs, so it works offline too.

 Features:
 - **text search** with options: